OpenTermsArchive/docs/content/create-new-collection.en.md

 These settings aim at minimising the otherwise overwhelming amount of information and click targets.

-- Features: uncheck “Wikis” and “Projects”.
+- Features: uncheck “Wikis”, “Issues”, “Discussions” and “Projects”.
 - In the `Actions` section, in the `General` submenu: select "Disable actions".

 ## Set up GitHub maintenance teams